Jonathan-Tiede/RealEstate_Recommender/README.md

 # RealEstate_Recommender
 ## What is it?
-This project will take a county/state pair and recommend which currently-available houses should be considered for purchase.
+This project will take a county/state pair (in this case, Brevard County FL) and recommend which currently-available houses should be considered for purchase.

 ## Why do this?
 This project serves two purposes for me.
 First, I am looking to move and so this tool could be useful when that time comes.
 Second, I need to build out a data science portfolio and I came up with this as my first project.